Facebook's CEO likely to testify before Congress over Cambridge Analytica

 First published March 27 at 9 a.m.
 PT.

-Update at March 27 at 9:42 a.m.
-PT: More reporting on whether Zuckerberg will testify.
+Update, 9:42 a.m.
+PT: More reporting added on whether Zuckerberg will testify.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.